*You must have valid proof of age and identity.*

 - Both applicants need to appear in order to obtain the license.
 (If just one appears, another form will need to be completed.)

 - Arrive prior to 4:30 p.m.
-(Due to the length of the process and budget constraints, we ask that you please be at our office prior to 4:30 p.m.)
+(Due to the length of the process and budget constraints, marriage/civil union licenses will not be issued after 4:30 p.m.).

 - License is valid for 35 days from date of issuance.

 - License is only valid for use within the state of Colorado.